-A new study has found that the clearing, draining and burning of peat swamps for plantations and construction is the most detrimental use of land, releasing exponential amounts of carbon dioxide into the atmosphere and spurring on climate change.
+A new study has found that the clearing, draining and burning of peat swamps for acacia and other timber plantations and construction is the most detrimental use of land, releasing exponential amounts of carbon dioxide into the atmosphere and spurring on climate change.
 The research team, headed by Dr. Susan Page of the University of Leicester Department of Geography and colleagues involved in the EU-funded CARBOPEAT and RESTORPEAT projects, determined that draining peat for the production of palm oil and pulpwood tree plantations results in near-term carbon loss.
 This practice is particularly devastating in Indonesia and other parts of Southeast Asia.
 The team’s results shows that Southeast Asia’s damaged peatlands could release as much as 8.7 gigatons of carbon over the next 100 years.
 Mongabay News puts that number into perspective: “That is equal to 23 power plants consuming 47 million train car-loads of coal during the same period.
 To offset this, we need to keep 18 million cars off the roadways for a century, or prevent every car on the planet from driving for two years.”
 This data supports the findings of a recent Greenpeace report on the impact of growing oil palm on tropical peatlands.

 This is especially upsetting because Southeast Asia is home to over half of the world’s tropical peat, where swamps began forming 6-8,000 years ago.
 The organic material accumulates at a rate of 0.2-2.0 millimeters per year.
 By doing so, it acts as a carbon sink that keeps vast amounts of carbon dioxide out of the atmosphere.